Lounès Matoub

-Matoub was reviled by most of the Muslim population in Algeria for his secular and atheist politics along with his militant advocacy of Berber rights, so he was unpopular among both warring parties during the Algerian Civil War.
-His assassination, claimed by the Armed Islamic Group (GIA), in circumstances which remain unclear, provoked violent riots in Kabylia.
+Matoub was shunned and criticized by many Algerian Arabs for his secular, atheist politics, his militant advocacy of Berber rights and blasphemous rock songs, making him unpopular among both warring parties during the Algerian Civil War.
+His assassination, claimed by the Armed Islamic Group (GIA), in unclear circumstances, provoked violent riots in Kabylia.

 Early life

-Lounes Matoub was born on 24 January 1956 in the village of Taourirt Moussa in Algerian Kabylia.
+Lounes Matoub was born on 24 January 1956 in the village of Taourirt Moussa belonging to the Aït Mahmoud in Kabylia.
+He was raised by his mother and grandmother in the absence of his father.
 When he turned 9, he built his first guitar from an empty car oil can and composed his first songs as a teenager.
+In his youth, Matoub was particularly fond of the White Fathers, who were French Catholic missionaries who were in charge of schools in Kabylia with a secular curriculum, because they spoke Kabyle and spoke to him about Berber history especially the Berber king Jugurtha.
 His political and cultural identity was awakened by armed confrontations between Kabylians and government forces in 1963–1964.
 In 1968, the Algerian government introduced a policy of Arabization in the education system.
 Matoub reacted by skipping school; his memoirs recall: "We had to give up Berber and reject French.
 I said no!
 I played hooky in all my Arabic classes.
 Every class that I missed was an act of resistance, a slice of liberty conquered.
 My rejection was voluntary and purposeful."
 By 1975, he had abandoned formal education.
 He left for France in search of work.

 Musical career

 Matoub began his singing career under the patronage of the established singer Idir.
 He recorded his first album Ay Izem (The Lion) in 1978; it was a phenomenal success.
 He went on to record 36 albums, as well as writing songs for other artists.
 He gave his first major concert in April 1980, at the time of the "Berber Spring" protest movement in Kabylia.

 His music mixes Algerian Andalucian Chaabi orchestration with politicized Kabyle (Berber) lyrics, and covers a broad variety of topics including the Berber cause, democracy, freedom, religion, Islamism, love, exile, memory, history, peace and human rights.
-Unlike the Berber poet/musicians who preceded him, Matoub's style was direct and confrontational.
+Unlike the Berber poet/musicians who preceded him, Matoub's lyrics were direct and confrontational towards the Algerian government and those who stood against his principles.
 Fellow musician Mohamed Alileche recalls:

 Despite being banned from Algerian radio and television during his life, Matoub became, and remains, an extremely popular Kabylian singer.

 Political events

-During the riots in October 1988, Matoub was shot five times by a policeman and left for dead.
+During the riots in October 1988, Matoub was shot five times by a policeman and left for dead on the side of the road.
 He was hospitalised for two years, requiring 17 surgeries, including the insertion of an artificial scrotum and the contraction of his leg by 5 cm.
 His 1989 album L'Ironie du sort describes his long convalescence.